rufinogs/Robotics_Project/index.md

 ### 1. Follow Line
 The goal is to complete a lap following the line painted on the racing circuit.
-We will use https://jderobot.github.io/RoboticsAcademy/ with Phyton
+We will use <a href="https://jderobot.github.io/RoboticsAcademy/ " >JDeRobot</a> with Phyton

 ### INTRODUCTION FOLLOW LINE: